FAU-LAP/NOMAD-CAMELS/README.md

 - changed order of channels to be above variables in context menu
 - changed marker style to 'pixel' for 2D-plots

+Fixes:
+- fixed error when changing the sweep channel in the ND sweep step

 ## 0.2.2
 Features:
 - Reading/Saving of variables ad Read_Channels is now possible, appears as an array in the data